tranthanhbinh1/promptimal/README.md

 **CLI for quickly improving your AI prompts.
 No dataset needed.**

-Just submit your prompt and a description of the task it's used for.
-Promptimal will then use a genetic algorithm to iteratively modify the prompt until it's better than the original.
+Just submit your prompt and a description of what you want to improve.
+Promptimal will then use a genetic algorithm to iteratively refine the prompt until it's better than the original.
 An LLM evaluates the modified prompts to guide the process, but you can also define your own evaluation function.

 ![Demo](./assets/demo.gif)